Creating a Scrolling chart

 2. In the Format Control dialog box, on the Control tab:

 - Change Maximum value to your maximum value

 - Set Incremental Change to 1 (or if you want to 7, 10)

-- For Cell link, choose cell with scroll point (in this example, E1).
+- In the Cell link field, choose a cell with the scroll point (in this example, E1).

-- To test the scrollbar, drag the slider.
-The value in cell E1 should change, the top chart should also change.
+4. To test the scrollbar, drag the slider.
+The value in cell E1 should change; the top chart should also change.